Loonzard/Loonzard.github.io/index.md

 __AGH University of Science and Technology, Kraków, Poland.__

 - BSc in Electronics and Telecommunications
+- Diploma thesis in "Performance Analysis of Multihop IEEE 802.11ax Networks"

 `August 2022 - now`
 __Illinois Institute of Technology, Chicago, IL.__